Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/README.md

   - This will create a new device identity in your IoT Hub and will display the required information.
 Copy the connectionString

 ## Prepare the device
-For deploying the application on the Intel Edison, we are using the Intel XDK IDE.
-You can consider deploying the node app manually if you prefer.
+For deploying the application on the Intel Edison, You have a couple of options.
+The first one is to use the Intel XDK IDE, while the second one uses a simple deployment script (batch script for Windows users).

+### Deploy the app using the Intel XDK

+1. Connect your Intel Edison to your development machine over USB (see [Intel Edison getting started instructions](http://www.intel.com/content/www/us/en/do-it-yourself/edison.html))

 1. Clone the project [repository](https://github.com/Azure-Samples/iot-hub-nodejs-intel-edison-vibration-anomaly-detection/) on your machine (see the links  on top of this tutorial)

-2. Start Intel XDK
+1. Start Intel XDK

-3. Create a new project, choose a **Blank Template** in the Templates tab and click **Continue**
+1. Create a new project, choose a **Blank Template** in the Templates tab and click **Continue**

-4. Enter the project name of your choice, for example: tweetmyvibe, click **Create**
+1. Enter the project name of your choice, for example: tweetmyvibe, click **Create**

-5. Open the package.json file and cpy paste the content from the js\package.json file from the repository of the project you cloned at step 1.
+1. Open the package.json file and cpy paste the content from the js\package.json file from the repository of the project you cloned at step 1.

-6. Open the main.js file and cpy paste the content from the js\main.js file from the repository of the project you cloned at step 1.
+1. Open the main.js file and cpy paste the content from the js\main.js file from the repository of the project you cloned at step 1.

-7. In the main.js file, search for the below code and replace the connection string and DeviceID placeholders with your IoTHub connection string for the device you created in it and the DeviceID
+1. In the main.js file, search for the below code and replace the connection string and DeviceID placeholders with your IoTHub connection string for the device you created in it and the DeviceID

   ```
   // Set the credentials for the event hub, where the data should be uploaded